MMinusOne/NodeQuant/README.md

-# node-quant
+# Quant Zero

-node-quant is a powerful NPM package designed for developers and traders who want to create quantitative trading strategies for cryptocurrencies.
-With node-quant, you can easily implement and test various trading algorithms, analyze their performance, and obtain key metrics to make informed trading decisions.
+quant-zero is a powerful NPM package designed for developers and traders who want to create quantitative trading strategies for cryptocurrencies.
+With quant-zero, you can easily implement and test various trading algorithms, analyze their performance, and obtain key metrics to make informed trading decisions.

 ## Features